+By Joanne Jeffries.
+Updated 29th October 2021.
+Welcome to our guide on allergic reaction claims against a restaurant.
 Do you suffer from a serious food allergy?
-If you have suffered from a serious food allergy reaction after eating at a restaurant, cafe, bar or another establishment that serves food, you could be entitled to make a food allergy claim for compensation, if the allergic reaction was caused on the part of the restaurant or establishment.
+If you have suffered from a serious food allergy reaction after eating at a restaurant, cafe, bar or another establishment that serves food, you might be wondering are restaurants liable for food allergies?
+You could be entitled to make a food allergy claim for compensation, if the allergic reaction was caused on the part of the restaurant or establishment.

 Trust Accident Claims UK to provide you with an excellent food allergy claims solicitor to handle your compensation claim.
-We are a well respected personal injury law firm, that provide excellent personal injury solicitors to claimants across Great Britain.
-Our solicitors have up to 30 years of experience handling personal injury claims for allergies and other injuries, so you’re bound to be in safe hands.
-Our solicitors will always fight to win you the maximum amount of compensation that you are entitled to claim and you will have the option to make a no win no fee claim.
+We are a well respected personal injury law firm, that provide specialist solicitors with up to 30 years experience to claimants across Great Britain who could help you sue a restaurant for a reaction.
+Our solicitors have up to 30 years of experience handling personal injury claims for allergies and other injuries, so you’re bound to be in safe hands when it comes to making them meet their legal obligations.
+Our solicitors will always fight to help you when suing a restaurant and strive to win you the maximum amount of compensation that you are entitled to claim and you will have the option to make a no win no fee claim.

 If you have suffered an extreme allergic reaction such as an anaphylactic shock after eating at a restaurant or a cafe, because of negligence on the part of the cafe, you could be entitled to claim damages & compensation for your injuries, plus additional special damages to reimburse you for any expenses associated with your injuries.
-If you are wondering, What are my rights if I had an allergic reaction after eating at a restaurant?, call Accident Claims UK to receive free legal advice and enquire about making a claim.
+If you are wondering, What are my rights if I had an allergic reaction after eating at a restaurant? or are restaurants liable for food allergies, call Accident Claims UK to receive free legal advice and enquire about making a claim.
 One of our legal advisors will be able to determine whether or not you have legitimate grounds to make an allergy claim.
-If you have the right to claim, we will find the right personal injury lawyer to handle your claim and estimate how much money your allergic reaction personal injury claim could be worth.
+If you have the right to claim, we will find the right personal injury lawyer to handle your claim and allow you to access free legal advice from a friendly solicitor as well as estimate how much money your allergic reaction personal injury claim could be worth.